Ex-referee David Coote comes out as gay and admits to ‘real struggles’

 Coote said he and his late mother had received death threats following decisions he made on the field, and cited his own example to show how relentless abuse from the stands and on social media could impact the mental health of officials.

+“I’ve received death threats during my career,” Coote revealed.
+“I’ve needed an accelerated response tag on my home address for me to speak to the police in an emergency.

+“I’ve also had messages from irate supporters hoping that I had an accident on the way home from a game.

-“Every official that takes to the pitch up and down the country from a local playing field to the Premier League is a human being, not just a referee,” continued Coote.
+“Every official that takes to the pitch up and down the country from a local playing field to the Premier League is a human being, not just a referee.

 “They have feelings.
 They may not show them, but it will impact them when they’re receiving abuse.
 I’ve struggled and I’ve tried to get through it in my own way and made poor decisions in doing so.